 The three Dance Dramas that I have created are my ultimate expression of combining art forms.
 So far I have incorporated Flamenco, Contemporary Dance and Argentinian Tango.

 I studied piano and violin in Napier, New Zealand.
 At 17 I passed the LTCL exam [Licentiate of the Trinity College London] in piano performance.
-As a teenager, although I was playing Beethoven, I loved to listen to my sister's 45's collection...The Troggs, The Rolling Stones and Lovin' Spoonful.
-Later, living in Australia, it was the powerful rock bands coming out from 'down under' ....AC DC, Midnight Oil, Icehouse.
-When I moved to Australia, I had a gap from the piano, but I came back to it with a vengeance!
+As a teenager, although I was playing Beethoven, I loved to listening to the radio and hearing the latest songs.

-I was living in Sydney, and found the most incredible and inspirational piano teacher ....Nikolai Sokolov, a pianist, conductor, composer newly arrived from Russia.
+I was living in Sydney, when I found the most incredible and inspirational piano teacher ....Nikolai Sokolov, a pianist, conductor, composer newly arrived from Russia.
 I had never met a musician like him.
-His unnerving faith in me propelled me into years of the most intensive piano practise I'd ever done...and the study for a music degree at UC Berkeley, California.
+His passion about my playing propelled me into years of the most intensive piano practise I'd ever done...and the study for a music degree at UC Berkeley, California.

 On arriving in the USA, there were 8 more years of piano study, first with Roy Bogas, and then with Barbara Shearer.

 Each one of these teachers was inspirational, but in particular, it was Barbara Shearer who recognised that there was an individuality to the way I interpreted pieces, and that it was tied up with being a composer.

 She liberated my creative spirit.